Dekr0/shutil/README.md

 # `shutil`

 - This is a personal utility CLI that aims to simplify / automate the following:
     - `cd` to arbitrary directory
-    -
-- This CLI is intended to use along with other CLI tools such as `fzf`, and with a few lines of script (either Bash or Power Shell) without using features or syntax that are specific to a scripting language.
+- This CLI is intended to use along with other CLI tools such as `fzf`, and with a few lines of script (either Bash or Power Shell) without using features or syntaxes that are specific to a scripting language.

 ## Motivation